LivePersonInc/developer-center/pages/documents/HistoricalData/MessagingInteractionsAPI/overview.md

 ---
 ### Introduction

-{: .notice}
-Our Data APIs enable you to retrieve many attributes and information types.
-[Please see this table](https://developers.liveperson.com/common-resources-api-data-metrics.html) for the different types of information and attributes which are retrievable via both our Historical and Real Time Data APIs.

-The LiveEngage Messaging Interactions API retrieves the most up to date information available about contact center messaging interactions.
-This API makes it possible to search, filter and analyze data and transcripts of open and closed conversations.

-The API returns the conversation’s transcripts and all of its related metadata such as start time, end time, MCS, CSAT, summary, participated agents, the reason the conversation was closed etc.

-This API supports the HTTP POST functionality (data retrieval), and all data is returned in JSON format.

 <div class="important">The Messaging Interaction API exposes Open and Closed conversations with near real-time data freshness.
 The API has an inherent delay due to its nature and architecture as a historical API.
 This means that it has a delay of up to 1 minute.
 <br><br>
 In addition, SDEs will be available in the response in near real-time, but the ability to search on SDEs is only available after 2 hours.
 The All Connections tab in LiveEngage is also built on top of this API.</div>

+The LiveEngage Messaging Interactions API retrieves the most up to date information available about contact center messaging interactions.
+This API makes it possible to search, filter and analyze data and transcripts of open and closed conversations.

+The API returns the conversation’s transcripts and all of its related metadata such as start time, end time, MCS, CSAT, summary, participated agents, the reason the conversation was closed etc.

+This API supports the HTTP POST functionality (data retrieval), and all data is returned in JSON format.

 ### Getting Started